 In 1976, Typhoon Pamela caused major damage on Guam.

-Since Typhoon Pamela in 1976, wooden structures have been largely replaced by concrete structures on Guam.
+Since Typhoon Pamela in 1976, wooden structures have been largely replaced by concrete structures.

-The second Guam Constitutional Convention was convened on July 1, 1977, to create a constitution for Guam.
+The second Guam Constitutional Convention was convened on July 1, 1977, to create a constitution that would redefine the island's relationship with the US.

-In August 1978, the green sea turtle (Chelonia mydas) was listed as threatened under the Endangered Species Act on Guam.
+In August 1978, the green sea turtle (Chelonia mydas) was listed as threatened under the Endangered Species Act, impacting harvesting practices on Guam.

-In August 1979, the people of Guam overwhelmingly rejected the Constitution in a referendum.
+In August 1979, the people of Guam overwhelmingly rejected the proposed Constitution in a referendum, with 82% opposed.

-In 1982, voters in Guam indicated interest in seeking commonwealth status through a plebiscite.
+In a 1982 plebiscite, voters in Guam indicated interest in seeking commonwealth status.

 On April 1, 1990, the highest temperature ever recorded in Guam was 96 °F (35.6 °C).